dgraph-io/dgraph/wiki/content/deploy/index.md

 Dgraph colocates data per predicate (* P *, in RDF terminology), thus the smallest unit of data is one predicate.
 To shard the graph, one or many predicates are assigned to a group.
-Each node in the cluster serves a single group.
-Dgraph zero assigns a group to each node.
+Each server node in the cluster serves a single group.
+Dgraph zero assigns a group to each server node.

 **Shard rebalancing**